-Background: After graduating from college, Arnold Badner’s father suggests he take over ‘Spilke’s – a failing Bakery housed in a Williamsburg Brooklyn building owned by his father.
+Background: After graduating from college, Arnold Badner’s father suggests he take over Spilke’s – a failing bakery housed in a Williamsburg, Brooklyn building owned by his father.
 “I was just there at the right time”.
-Over the years, he made a variety of cakes and cookies, but the Passover Macaroon was his mainstay.
-Dominating the market, he became ‘The Macaroon King’.
-Having only three ingredients: Coconut, Egg Whites and sugar, the Macaroon was also a health food product and gluten free snack.
+Over the years, he made a variety of cakes and cookies, but the Passover macaroon was his mainstay.
+Dominating the market, he became “The Macaroon King”.
+Having only three ingredients: coconut, egg whites and sugar, the macaroon was also a health food product and gluten free snack.
 A health nut himself, Arnold turned a Passover mainstay into a health food favorite.
 However, by 2009, labor costs, aging machinery and his own one-man-band attitude find Arnold at a crossroads.
 The business is losing money, should he sell?
 Who would buy?
 What does the business and producing a Kosher product mean to him?

-Arnold’s daughter Lisa – a published poet, observes her Father’s ambivalence about the ethnic nature of the Bakery and reads her hysterically funny poems about her parents.
+Arnold’s daughter Lisa – a published poet, observes her father’s ambivalence about the ethnic nature of the bakery and reads her hysterically funny poems about her parents.

-Various experts weigh in on everything from the health benefits of Coconut to the origin of the Macaroon as a Passover item.
+Various experts weigh in on everything from the health benefits of coconut to the origin of the macaroon as a Passover item.

-Distilled from 50 hours of footage, filmed between 2009 and 2016 – Director Elka Gould shows Arnold and his family as they relate their feelings about Arnold, the Bakery and the product.
+Distilled from 50 hours of footage, filmed between 2009 and 2016 – Director Elka Gould shows Arnold and his family as they relate their feelings about Arnold, the bakery and the product.

-This film in cinema verite style captures the real life challenges of a small food manufacturer operating in New York City, and a Jewish family from Brooklyn New York.
+This film in cinema vérité style captures the real life challenges of a small food manufacturer operating in New York City, and a Jewish family from Brooklyn, New York.